CS 253 Data Structures

 Student presentations.
 3.0 hours

-research project, which every student must perform individually.
+Programming assignments.
+There will be at least 6 programming assignments and a research project, which every student must perform individually.
 There will be a penalty for late submissions, but all assignments must be completed for a student to have a passing grade in the class.

 Grades

-Programming assignments 5 points each
+Programming assignments & Project 30 points

-Tests 15 points each
+Tests 20 points each

-Final exam 35 points
+Final exam 30 points

 Total points Final grade